The short answer

 Gross's public manner can mislead people who confuse aggression with rigor.
 She does not usually interview by ambush.
 That does not make her soft.

-The NEH's citation for her National Humanities Medal gets close to the real point.
+The NEH's citation for her National Humanities Medal gets close to the point.
 It praises her patient and persistent questioning across decades of interviews.
 That pairing matters.
 Patient is the part audiences hear first.
 Persistent is the part they remember after a guest reveals more than expected.

-WHYY's current show page reinforces the same picture.
+WHYY's show page reinforces the same picture.
 It describes Gross as a co-executive producer and host who has spent more than 35 years opening windows into her guests' minds, work, and motives.
 That description sounds polished, but it is backed by a body of work most interviewers cannot match.
 Gross prepares hard, asks clean questions, and does not let performers hide behind canned anecdotes if a more interesting answer is available.

 She also understood radio's advantage.
 Without cameras, costume, or gesture to compete for attention, the voice and the question have to carry the whole exchange.
-Gross turned that limitation into leverage.
+Gross turned that limitation into strength.
 She made the absence of spectacle part of the seriousness.

 Fresh Air became bigger than one host, which says a lot about the foundation she built

-One easy way to tell whether an interviewer built an institution or just a personal brand is to watch what happens when succession begins.
-Fresh Air is now co-hosted by Terry Gross and Tonya Mosley.
+One easy way to tell whether an interviewer built an institution or only a personal brand is to watch what happens when succession begins.
+Fresh Air is co-hosted by Terry Gross and Tonya Mosley.
 WHYY says Mosley became co-host in April 2023 after contributing to the program beginning in 2021.

 That development matters.
 It suggests Gross did not leave behind a cult object that cannot survive another voice.
 She helped build a format, an editorial standard, and an expectation about what a Fresh Air conversation should sound like.